shyamjos/shyamjos.github.io/content/post/redirect-PreStop-hook-logs.md

 ---
 date: 2021-01-31
 title: "How to redirect PreStop hook output to pod logs"
+description: "So how can we see the PreStop hook command output in pod logs?
+By default container engine only redirects the stdout/err of the main process"
+images:
+- /assets/img/featured.jpg
 tags: [ "logging","kubernetes","container"]
 ---
 You might have noticed that command output of PreStop hook wont appear in pod logs and only thing you can see is whether the PreStop hook command failed or not in kubernetes events log.